ProofWright: Towards Agentic Formal Verification of CUDA: Evaluation

 \subsection{Memory \& Thread Safety: Ablation Study (RQ3)}

 To further assess the contribution of the \textit{knowledge base} and the \textit{annotation guide} to the verification process, we conducted three experiments: (1) the agent was provided with neither the \textit{knowledge base} nor the \textit{annotation guide}, (2) the agent was given access only to the \textit{knowledge base} but not the \textit{annotation guide}, (3) The agent was given the knowledge base and 10 few-shot examples where were used to construct the initial annotation guide.
-Our experiments showed that \textit{VerCors} agent was \textit{unable to successfully verify even a single kernel under either scenario}.
-To shed light into this extreme finding, we analyzed the underlying causes of failure in both execution modes (summarized in Fig.~\ref{fig:res3}).
+Our experiments showed that \textit{VerCors} agent was \textit{unable to successfully verify even a single kernel in the first two scenarios}.
+To shed light into this extreme finding, we analyzed the underlying causes of failure in both execution modes (Fig.~\ref{fig:res3}).

 We observed that in scenario (1), where neither the \textit{knowledge base} nor the \textit{annotation guide} is provided, the agent initially produces syntactically incorrect annotations, which it sometimes corrects after several attempts.
 However, even after syntactic repair, the resulting annotations fail to capture any meaningful thread-to-element reasoning and largely consist only of trivial conditions such as non-null pointer checks.
 In contrast, once the \textit{knowledge base} is introduced in scenario (2), the agent is able to generate reasonable annotations for some simpler kernels, but it failed to infer the enough weakest preconditions for verification (for instance $blockDim.x > 0$ instead of $blockDim.x == 32$).
 Listing 2 (Appendix \S C) presents a detailed example illustrating how annotations evolve as each component of the \textit{VerCors Agent} is incorporated.